 Lastly, there is the 3rd and final hardcover omnibus of Thermae Romae, Mari Yamazakis tribute to baths and bathing filtered though Ancient Rome.
 Can Lucius find a happy ending and a nice long soak?

-MELINDA: I’m looking forward to this, if a bit passively.
+MJ: I’m looking forward to this, if a bit passively.